krywenko/gutenberg-libary-skill/README.md

  if you edit a book that was automatically  chaptered just run ./chapter and the name of the book file to rechapter the book

+pdf2tst will process pdf to text then up load to mycroft library USAGE: pdf2txt "path to pdf" "book name"

 the public domain books included are

 alice’s adventures in wonderland